 As you get older many women notice that the appearance of their breasts changes.
 Known as ptosis, the gradual droop of breasts during the ageing process may also be corrected by a breast enlargement procedure.
 For more severe cases, nipple repositioning using an uplift may also be necessary.

 Alongside genetics and general stages of a woman’s life, such as having children and ageing, many people struggle with confidence issues which could stem from having small or uneven breasts in which the patient may feel very self-conscious about when wearing certain items of clothing, resulting in low self-esteem.
 Breast augmentation remains to be the most popular cosmetic procedure in the UK to date, which demonstrates the ability to achieve a satisfying outcome in most patients.

 The breast enlargement operation

-Further benefits, risks and your expectations will be discussed and explained during your consultation with a fully registered Consultant Plastic Surgeon.
+However, all the benefits, risks and your expectations of the breast enlargement procedure will be discussed further and explained thoroughly during the consultation with a fully registered Consultant Plastic Surgeon.